 1. Ask for academic information from the candidate

 If the candidate is applying for a college, you may want to go through the student's essay to get a glimpse of what they have included in their essay.
-If possible, you can always even suggest changes to the candidate if the piece doesn't sound on point.
+If possible, you can always suggest changes to the candidate if the piece doesn't sound on point.
 And the basis of doing all these is that you don't want to recommend someone with lots of mistakes, so it's upon you to find these mistakes and make changes.

 2. Detail the letter of recommendation

 Detailing the letter and tailoring it to the correct person could help a lot.
-So you want to write a more personalized letter and not just a random letter.
-The chances are that the candidate already knows the person who the letter will address, so ask him to let you know the name and probably any additional information about the person.
+So you want to write a more personalized letter and not just a random note.
+The chances are that the candidate already knows the person the letter will address, so ask him to let you know the name and probably any additional information about the person.

-In case your candidate is applying to different colleges or jobs, it is crucial to make the letter general but do some quick research about the institutions so that your letter doesn't sound robotic.
+In case your candidate is applying to different colleges or jobs, it is crucial to make the letter general, but do some quick research about the institutions so that your letter doesn't sound robotic.
 Within the letter, you can throw in a few words that illustrate that you know about the institution.

 3. Give brief information about yourself and your career

-Credibility takes a vital part in a recommendation letter, and as such, you'll need to introduce yourself and briefly state your relationship with the applicant.
+Credibility plays a vital part in a recommendation letter, and as such, you'll need to introduce yourself and briefly state your relationship with the applicant.
 This enhances your student's chances of securing admission to the school.

 In addition to your credibility, state your job qualification and the specific course you taught your student.
-If you've never had the student in your class, you may state his or her role in a particular extracurricular activity.
+If you've never had the student in your class, you may say his or her role in a particular extracurricular activity.
 For instance, you may have chaired a basketball team but never had the student in your Procurement class.

 4. Discuss your experiences with the student both in academics and extracurricular activities

 Also, include your first impression of the student in the picture.
-If perhaps they had some weaknesses, how have they by-passed them?
+If perhaps they had some weaknesses, how have they bypassed them?
 Most importantly, emphasize the positive attributes of the student in whichever field to enhance their credibility.

 5. Viable examples goes a long way when highlighting your student's qualifications